abhilashkulkarniofficial/masters-usa/TOEFL/Readme.md

 At first this sounds like a daunting task but this is the easiest section for you to score high.
 Just practice the following templates and read the official guide and you'll be ready for this section.

-The following videos will prepare you for the writing section:
+Use the following videos to prepare for the writing section:
 1. [The 2020 Guide to the TOEFL Independent Essay](https://www.youtube.com/watch?v=ZqQcEBb9Zf0)
 2. [The 2020 Guide to the TOEFL Integrated Essay](https://www.youtube.com/watch?v=8RP01I8xvn4)
 *I followed the 2019 guide for these 2 essays.
 These are much better updated versions.*

-**I scored 93 and 107 in the first and second attempt respectively by following this prep strategy.
+**I scored 93 and 107 in the first and second attempt respectively by following this strategy.
 Please feel free to modify it based on your preferences.**

 ## Youtube Links